JMarte03/JMarte03/README.md

 - 🏫  I am a proud student from Las Américas Institute of Technology in the Dominican Republic.

-- 🧠  Currently learning React, Node.js, Web Accessibility, and SEO (Search Engine Optimization).
+- 🧠  Currently learning React, Node.js, Web Accessibility, SEO (Search Engine Optimization) and React Native.

 - 🎯  I'm looking forward to collaborating on open source and freelancing projects.